 “Big day for Compass!!!” was among the messages Harding got from clients, in this case from an investment banker at Goldman Sachs, the firm that led the IPO’s underwriting (which cost Compass $22.5 million).
-McDonough Domi, who’s married to former New York Rangers hockey player Tie Domi, heard from major athletes including NFL quarterback Tom Brady on social media.
+McDonough Domi, who’s married to former New York Rangers hockey player Tie Domi, heard from major athletes including NFL quarterback Tom Brady.

 “It’s a form of advertising,” said Fabrikant, who also had clients sending kudos.
 “It’s allowing our network to see Compass again and again.”

 Despite the hoopla, Fabrikant said, Compass’ messaging to agents has not changed.
 He pointed to an email CEO Reffkin sent Wednesday, hours before the company began trading.

 “Robert said in his email this isn’t just that we made it,” said Fabrikant.
 “This is going to give us the funds to keep growing into what we really want to do.
 It’s impressive for me because these are the moments where people just start thinking about the next chapter in their lives.”